react-cosmos/react-cosmos/NEXT.md

 ### Fixture URLs

 A list with one Playground URL for each fixture, optionally in full-screen mode.
-A common use case for `getFixtureUrls` is to create visual snapshots for each fixture, and potentially diff them between deploys.
+A common use case for `getFixtureUrls` is to create visual snapshots for each fixture, and potentially to diff them between deploys.

 ```js
 import { getFixtureUrls } from 'react-cosmos';